-I am a full member of the British Association of Aesthetic Plastic Surgeons (BAAPS), the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS), and was elected to the council of the British Society for Surgery of the Hand (BSSH).
+I am a full member of the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS), the British Association of Aesthetic Surgeons (BAAPS), and the British Society for Surgery of the Hand (BSSH).

 I graduated from Oxford University in 1991.
 I then carried out two years of laboratory research on wound healing and scarring for which I was awarded a “Doctorate” from Oxford University.
 I trained as a plastic surgeon at hospitals in Salisbury, East Grinstead, London (Mount Vernon), Cambridge, Leeds, and Melbourne Australia.
 I undertook advanced training fellowships that included hand, micro’, peripheral nerve, and aesthetic surgery.

 I teach plastic surgery trainees, hand surgery fellows and medical students.
 I have previously been the director of the department of plastic surgery at Addenbrooke’s Hospital and have been the Addenbrooke’s ‘training programme director’ responsible for the FY1 doctors.
 I have an honorary academic position with the University of Cambridge.
 I was the founder and director of a two-day annual course in lower limb reconstruction and another in hand surgery.
 I publish scientific articles, lecture, write book chapters (I am co-author of a book on plastic surgery) and am on the editorial committee of the European Journal of Hand Surgery.